 There are many safety issues that apply to vehicles of all types.
 A major concern is always anything that might harm a driver or passenger.
 Cars, trucks, busses, motorcycles, bicycles and other modes of transportation, like airplanes, must be produced with sufficient care to meet any applicable safety standards imposed by government regulators.
 There are several agencies that track this area of concern, including the National Highway Traffic Safety Administration (NHTSA), a well-known government agency that mainly focuses on vehicle safety.

 One instance of extreme negligence occurred in 2004, when airbag manufacturer Takata knew of problems with their airbag performance, but deliberately hid any publicity or notification about this issue.
 Meanwhile, airbags failed to deploy properly, sudden exploding airbags, and accidents occurred that caused injury and death to many people.
 By 2008, there were recalls of the vehicles outfitted with Takata airbags, ordering replacements.
 Vehicle manufacturers suffered high repair costs, and the initial recalls were only the tip of this safety iceberg.
 Between 2008 and 2016, recalls for Takata airbags have been issued for over 70 million vehicles worldwide.
-There have been about 180 accidents and 16 deaths directly attributed to airbag failures as well as many lawsuits around death and injury check out this site.
+There have been about 180 accidents and 16 deaths directly attributed to airbag failures as well as many lawsuits around death and injury.

 In other vehicle safety cases, problems have involved defective tires and brakes.
 These flaws also generated severe crashes in which many people were injured or killed.
 The consumer watchdog agencies publicized the problems and recalls.
 They also provide assistance for people who want to track their VIN number to see if there have been any recalls issued for their vehicles.
 This information is available at the www.safercar.gov website, and at other consumer websites including nhtsa.gov, Edmunds.com, recalls 3sknvg2.gov, and vehicle manufacturer websites.